Fitting Sparse Markov Models to Categorical Time Series Using Convex Clustering: Methodology

 The log-likelihood of the observations under the obtained cluster assignment for a particular $\lambda$ is given by

 Hence, the BIC score corresponding to the obtained model is

 By a grid search over a range of possible $\lambda$ values, we select the $\lambda$ for which BIC is minimized.
+The solution of equation (\ref{cr1}) corresponding to that $\lambda$ is considered as the estimated cluster assignment.
+The novelty of our method is that we are able to select the optimum tuning parameter from the data itself.
+For general convex clustering scenarios, one may not be able to compute the BIC criterion since the distributional properties of the data points in a cluster are unknown.

-The solution of the equation (\ref{cr1}) corresponding to that $\lambda$ is considered as the estimated cluster assignment.
-In the next section, we provide theoretical results which will demonstrate that for a range of $\lambda$ values, we will be able to perfectly recover the true clusters for large $n$.
+The assumption of Markovian structure is useful in our set-up to formulate the likelihood function.
+Moreover, the CLT-type results provide us the asymptotic distributions of the estimated transition probabilities.
+In the next section, we provide new theoretical results to demonstrate the model selection consistency under this BIC-based approach.
+We also provide some theoretical results and conditions under which the true partitions will appear in the solution path of convex clustering for a range of $\lambda$ for large $n$.

+\paragraph{Alternative $\lambda$ Selection via Pathwise Regularization.} In addition to the BIC-based grid search method, we also explored a pathwise convex clustering approach inspired by the algorithmic regularization framework of \cite{weylandt2020dynamic}.
+This technique efficiently constructs the solution path for varying values of $\lambda$ without requiring full re-optimization at each point, by leveraging warm starts and algorithmic early stopping.
+Since this method produces the full solution path in the form of a dendrogram, we continue to use the BIC criterion to select the optimal model within this framework.
+In our experiments (see Section~\ref{sec_simulation}), the pathwise method yielded slightly lower clustering accuracy compared to the original BIC-guided convex clustering, but achieved substantial computational speed-ups.
+These properties make the pathwise strategy a promising alternative for high-dimensional categorical time series.
+While we primarily rely on the BIC criterion for theoretical tractability, the pathwise algorithm provides a scalable and empirically viable option.